-Receive news and inspiring stories about how Providence House is protecting children and empowering families.
+Receive news and inspiring stories about how Providence House is protecting children and supporting families.

 More than 150 volunteers helped us create a new playground for our children.